-The following section provides important notes on the CE compliance of the eDAQ hardware and cables.
+The following section provides important notes on the CE compliance of the eDAQite hardware and cables.

-The eDAQ-PLUS CPU layer is compliant to CE standards except the RoHS requirements.
+The eDAQlite CPU layer is compliant to CE standards except the RoHS requirements.
 As of July 22 2017, it will no longer be marked as CE compliant due to the RoHS requirements.

-19.1 eDAQ Hardware
+19.1 eDAQ/ite Hardware

+eDAQ/ite systems are CE compliant with new hardware only.
 Do not remove any CE-labeled component or modify a CE-labeled component from its original condition.
+Never remove a CE compliant layer from its ring to be fitted into an older eDAQ/ite ring.
 Do not disassemble individual layers.
-HBM cannot ensure the CE compliance of any hardaware that has been modified.
+HBM cannot ensure the CE compliance of any hardware that has been modified or mixed with older hardware.